Dealing with Food Addiction After Bariatric Surgery

-There are many reasons why patients visit Dr. Fernando Garcia at his Tijuana bariatric surgery and medical weight loss practice.
-The primary reasons, however, and the quality of his results and his abiding concern for the lasting wellness of his patients.
+There are many reasons why patients visit our Tijuana bariatric surgery and medical weight loss practice.
+The primary reasons, however, and the quality of our results and abiding concern for the lasting wellness of patients.
 This means long-term weight loss and good overall health.

 With this in mind, we'd like to address a serious issue that affects many patients struggling with obesity and morbid obesity: food addiction.